Chart Color Schemes

 Gaythorne features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Gaythorne's dwelling structure, as per the latest Census, consisted of 38.7% houses and 61.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metropolitan area had 73.5% houses and 26.5% other dwellings.
-Home ownership in Gaythorne stood at 17.0%, with mortgaged dwellings at 26.3% and rented ones at 56.7%.
-The median monthly mortgage repayment was $1,842, below Brisbane metro's average of $1,863.
-Median weekly rent in Gaythorne was $350, compared to Brisbane metro's $380.
-Nationally, Gaythorne's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Gaythorne's dwelling structures, as per the latest Census, comprised 38.7% houses and 61.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro, meanwhile, had 73.5% houses and 26.5% other dwellings.
+Home ownership in Gaythorne was 17.0%, with mortgaged dwellings at 26.3% and rented ones at 56.7%.
+The median monthly mortgage repayment was $1,842, lower than Brisbane metro's $1,863.
+Median weekly rent was $350 compared to Brisbane metro's $380.
+Nationally, Gaythorne's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing